Glossary of technical writing terms

 Cascading Style Sheet (CSS)

-A set of rules that specify how a web browser displays an HTML page.
+A Cascading Style Sheet is a set of rules that specify how a web browser displays an HTML page.
 The advantages of CSS instead of HTML formatting are as follows:

 • The style is controlled in one location, and changes are automatically applied to all HTML pages.